 The reason why interviewers ask this question is to gauge your willingness to take on travel responsibilities and how much you are willing to travel for their company.
 The interviewer will most likely share a travel percentage and then evaluate your response to their expectations.
 Answer the question as follows:

 “I’m definitely willing to travel.
-I read the job description and know that regular business travels are part of the job.
-In fact, it’s one of the reasons why this position appealed to me in the first place.
+I read the job description and know that regular business travels are part of the job, in fact, it’s one of the reasons why this position appealed to me in the first place.
 Previously, I spent roughly 50% of my time outside the office.
 I’ve learned a lot from direct collaboration and communication with clients in the [Industry].
 These experiences also allowed me to grow my professional network which is definitely important to me.”

 Interview Question Tips